 Last summer I heard a young, brave woman speak about the sexual assaults she endured as a teenager at the hands of her teacher.
 She said this about abusers: “They will use our silence to kill us and then say that we enjoyed it.”
 She spoke so matter-of-factly absent any fear.
 I admired her freedom, her courage, her strength.
 I didn’t have that freedom.

 When my child was brought from Bible School with a “stomach ache” a few years ago, I didn’t know you were volunteering there.
 When I looked in the Chapel and saw you standing there, the panic I felt was unearthing.
 I didn’t fear for myself.
 I feared as a mother.
 I panicked for my daughter and the other innocents.
 You know my panic was reasonable.

 I was the secret keeper, forced into the invisible non-disclosure contract after I spoke up years ago.
 As a teenage girl, my choices were silence plus salvation or truth plus damnation (no one communicated to my teenage self that any other option existed).
-As an adult, as a mother, and as a teacher, I would choose truth every time to protect the innocent, even if truth meant damnation.
+As an adult, as a mother, and as a teacher, I would choose truth every time to protect the innocent, even if truth meant damnation (FYI, though, truth doesn’t condemn a person to damnation–Satan hates truth; Jesus IS the “way, and the truth, and the life”).
 I don’t care what others think.
 You know there’s no exaggeration, no hyperbole, here.